syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-1-1-0.md

 *  Refer the necessary scripts and CSS files in your **layout.cshtml** page from **lib -> syncfusion-javascript** folder.

-N> Kindly include the below mentioned scripts and CSS references under the appropriate environment.
+N> Include the below mentioned scripts and CSS references under the appropriate environment.
 (For eg: If your environment is "Development", then refer the scripts and CSS files under *<environment names="Development">*)

    {% highlight cshtml %}